Sibylus/OldBlog/source/_posts/2013-02-27-Rentobo-makes-it-easier-for-you-to-post-to-craigslist.markdown

 ---
 layout: post
-title: "Title"
+title: "Rentobo Makes it Easier to Post to Craigslist"
 comments: true
-categories: [categories, go, here]
+categories: [product updates, craigslist]
 published: false

 ---

-Rentobo is meant to be the easiest way for a landlord to manage the rental process.
-Part of that process is promoting to major rental search sites such as craigslist.
-If you have ever posted html or 'fancy' rental listings to craigslist, you may have encountered some difficulty.
+Rentobo is the easiest way to manage the rental process.
+If you're a landlord, property manager or leasing agent, the first step in the process is marketing your vacancy effectively to find a great tenant quickly.

-Our new Chrome plug-in will eliminate that difficulty and allow you to post beautiful listings seamlessly, without the hassle.
+Using Rentobo, you can post to craigslist and many additional real estate search sites simultaneously.
+Just fill out your listing information once with us, and we automatically promote and distribute your listing across the web.

+Today we're announcing a feature that is the fastest way to post real estate listings to craigslist - the [Rentobo Posting Helper](https://chrome.google.com/webstore/detail/rentobo-posting-helper/fkiffbkghgniailieekodmgbomkefdgo?hl=en-US).
+The Rentobo Posting Helper is a Chrome extension that seamlessly integrates with Rentobo to let you post to craigslist with **one click**.
+Other browser support is coming soon, but in the meantime we highly suggest you give [Google Chrome](https://www.google.com/intl/en/chrome/browser/) a shot.

-###Posting page on Rentobo
+### Posting page on Rentobo

-{img % right https://www.dropbox.com/s/ju1x61hte1e0i6n/Extension%20on%20Rentobo.png/ Promoting on craigslist via Rentobo %}
+{% img right https://www.dropbox.com/s/ju1x61hte1e0i6n/Extension%20on%20Rentobo.png/ Promoting on craigslist via Rentobo %}

-Once you have logged into Rentobo, under the promotions tab, you can select where you want your listing to display on craigslist (also be sure to take advantage of our [listing syndication](http://www.rentobo.com/benefits/) feature to promote your listing to other sites simultaneously.)
-Alternatively, you can also copy and paste the 'html' generated code to craiglist.
+Once you've entered your listing details in Rentobo, under the **Promotions** tab, select under which geographic area you want the listing to display on craigslist (also be sure to take advantage of our [listing syndication](http://www.rentobo.com/benefits/) feature to promote your listing to other sites simultaneously).
+Alternatively, you can manually copy and paste the generated HTML to craigslist.

-{img % left https://www.dropbox.com/s/a9lxb4l5g8qp0c4/Loading%20Small.png/ Chrome extension loading graphic %}
+{% img left https://www.dropbox.com/s/a9lxb4l5g8qp0c4/Loading%20Small.png/ Chrome extension loading graphic %}

-Once you have submitted your location on the Rentobo website, our extension will *automagically* populated the required fields on craigslist.
+Once you click **Post to Craigslist** inside Rentobo, our extension will *automagically* populate the required fields on craigslist.
 Once this is done, you will see something similar to the following:

-###Confirmation page on craigslist

-{img % https://www.dropbox.com/s/6r5fyb3ajzn5zdt/Craigslist%20screen%20small.png/ Confirmation page on craigslist %}
+{% img https://www.dropbox.com/s/6r5fyb3ajzn5zdt/Craigslist%20screen%20small.png/ Confirmation page on craigslist %}

-You are now ONE CLICK away from displaying your listing!
+After that, just follow the standard craigslist verification and posting guidelines.

+We'd appreciate your feedback on the extension -- [let us know](mailto:support@rentobo.com?subject=Chrome%20Extension) if we can make any improvements.
+Don't forget to tell your friends and colleagues and leave us a rating in the [Chrome Web Store](https://chrome.google.com/webstore/detail/rentobo-posting-helper/fkiffbkghgniailieekodmgbomkefdgo?hl=en-US)!